 Thanks to its rich and varied history, there’s no denying that Cardiff is a lively and buzzing cultural hotspot.
 But with there being so much to do in this Welsh city, trying to figure out exactly how to spend your time in Cardiff can soon get overwhelming — especially when taking into account the constraints that being budget-conscious can bring.

 It doesn’t have to be this way, though.
-We’re here to tell you that it’s easier than ever to explore Cardiff on a budget, so whether you’re a Cardiff student or are just visiting for the day, let us give you our recommendations for getting to know Cardiff on the cheap.
+We’re here to tell you that it’s easier than ever to explore Cardiff on a budget, so whether you’re a student or are just visiting for the day, let us give you our recommendations for free things to do in Cardiff.

 1. The National Museum 🖼️